Energy research and development

 - Install and evaluate 69kV advanced line sensors for improving reliability, helping enable faster fault location identification and faster outage restoration.

-We move emerging energy efficiency technologies from lab and demonstration projects into active customer programs.
+We move emerging energy efficiency technologies, including electrification, from lab and demonstration projects into active customer programs.
 The goal is to investigate new or underutilized technologies and to move proven products into customer programs.
-The research program covers both residential and commercial applications.
+The research program covers both residential and commercial applications that convert gas or reduce electricity consumption.

 - To help provide customers additional control on our Time-of-Day Rate, we evaluated energy savings, peak load reduction, and customer bill savings from optimization of smart thermostats (optimization by Nest and WhiskerLabs) and heat pump water heaters (optimization by Virtual Peaker).